patr1ckm/mvtboost/cran-comments.md

 ## Resubmission
 This is a resubmission.
-It addresses errors on CRAN arising from namespace issues.
+It addresses errors on CRAN arising from namespace issues, and adds a vignette.

 * Revised NAMESPACE to correctly import functions from stats, utils, graphics, and grDevices
 * Revised DESCRIPTION so that stats, utils, graphics and grDevices are in 'Imports' rather than 'Depends'
+* Revised DESCRIPTION so that knitr, rmarkdown, and ggplot2 can be used in the vignette

 ## Test environments